-The Nullarbor is the traditional home of the Mirning Aboriginal people who have strong cultural links with Ngalea, Kokotha, Wirangu, Pitjantjatjara, Nyananyatjara and Yankunytjatjara speaking people.
-The Mirning people were formally granted Native Title over the Nullarbor National Park in 2014, under the auspice of Far West Coast Aboriginal Corporation.
-The Nullarbor National Park is now managed by a Co-Management Advisory Board of Mirning community members and DEWNR staff.
+The Nullarbor is the traditional land of the Mirning Aboriginal people who have strong cultural links with Country.
+The Mirning people are recognised as Traditional Owners, through the Far West Coast Native Title Determination 2013, of the Nullarbor Parks.
+The Nullarbor Park is managed by a Co-management Advisory Committee of Mirning community members and National Parks and Wildlife Service staff.

 We are made up of Mirning people, as well as government and community representatives.
 As Traditional Owners, the Mirning people are custodians of the Nullarbor and its coastline, including portions of the Marine Park.

 In places where protocols are not promoted visitors are asked to show respect by not touching or removing anything, and make sure you take all your rubbish with you when you leave.

 Aboriginal peoples continue to play an active role in caring for their Country, including in parks across South Australia.